 Instead, you can create a video or even a podcast episode around it.

-Hell, you could periscope about it, transcribe the video, turn it into a blogpost, rip the audio and cover all three bases in one single post.
+Hell, you could host a FB Live broadcast about it, transcribe the video, turn it into a blogpost, rip the audio and SHAZAM!

 The whole goal of this post is to attract people who are interested in that specific topic.